oxo-real/hajime/README.md

 ### 4  Apps
 'hajime apps' prepares the system for a display manager running under Wayland, with wlroots as a modular compositor library.
 The script will setup the Sway tiling window manager, but it can easily be modifed to be setup for X11 based managers, when preferred.
 It also installs a variety of tools, among others for: video, text, file management, network management, internet, system monitoring, virtual environments.

-### 5  Dtcg
+### 5  Dtcf
-'dtcg' installs the dotfile configuration, which contains settings for the apps and window manager to run smoothly.
+'dtcf' installs the dotfile configuration, which contains settings for the apps and window manager to run smoothly.

 ## Take off instructions